NaveenEzio/randombit/README.md

 # randombit
-This script program will generate random numbers and calculate its hamming weight
+This script will generate random numbers and calculate its hamming weight